 Three or two years' duration is an approximate time, because the length of all courses is measured in University Educational Credits.
 The three-years First Cycle Degree is equivalent to 180 credits, the two-years Second Cycle Degree is equivalent to 120 credits.

 Further educational courses are offered:

 Credits System is linked to the enrolment conditions to University: full-time and part-time.
-The full-time student submits for each study year his own Study Plan, having a number of credits between 37 to 80.
-The part-time student submits for each study year his own Study Plan, having a number of credits between 20 to 36.
-The enrolment conditions full-time or part-time – is chosen year by year, and the tuition fees change according to them
+A full-time student earns between 37 and 80 credits per year.
+A part-time student earns between 20 and 36 credits per year.
+Full-time or part-time status is chosen year by year, and the tuition fees change according to the status.